-Corned beef can be pretty salty, so you may want to rinse it first before cooking.
-If making boiled dinner with corned beef, we just use it as is and don't add any more seasoning or salt.
+Corned beef can be pretty salty, so if you are making boiled dinner with corned beef you may want to put it in a pot, cover with cold water, bring to a boil, and then discard the water before starting the recipe.
 If the broth ends up being too salty, you can serve just the meat and vegetables, without the broth, or add water to the broth to dilute it.

 - 3 1/2 pounds corned beef brisket or plain beef brisket

 - 15 peppercorns

 - Salt, if using plain brisket

 - 2 medium sized turnips, peeled and quartered